Request Request Appointment Patient

 Scaling & Root Planing

 Scaling and root planing, sometimes collectively known as a “deep cleaning,” is a treatment that’s designed to remove the plaque and bacteria that is the root cause of periodontal disease.
 During the scaling portion, a member of our team will thoroughly clean the areas underneath the gum tissue.
-Then, they’ll gently smooth out the rough surfaces of the teeth’s roots (root planing).
+Then, they’ll gently smooth out the rough surfaces of the tooth roots (root planing).
 Why do this?
 This makes plaque less likely to gather around the gums in the future, protecting a patient from reinfection.

-Antibiotic capsules
+Antibiotic Treatment

 More to Explore